 Good Physical Attributes

-Look at the overall body condition.
+Look at the guinea pig's overall body condition.
 A guinea pig should be neither fat nor skinny, with no swelling, lumps, or bumps.

 The eyes, nose, and ears should be clean and free from discharge.
 Check the fur around the eyes and nose for signs of wetness, staining, or crusts.

-Try to get a look at the teeth, they should not be overgrown and should be well-aligned.
+Try to get a look at the teeth as well.
+They should not be overgrown and should be well-aligned.
 Also, check for wet or matted fur on the chin.

-Observe the guinea pig's breathing, which should be quiet and not labored, with no wheezing, clicking, or gurgling noises.
+Observe the guinea pig's breathing.
+It should be quiet and not labored, with no wheezing, clicking, or gurgling noises.

 Guinea pigs should be bright and curious in attitude and never lethargic.
 You want an active and alert guinea pig.
-Watch the guinea pig move around.
+Take as long as you need to watch the guinea pig move around.
 It should have no signs of lameness, stiffness, or reluctance to move around.

 Observe how the guinea pig reacts to people.
-Many might be skittish at first but ideally, try to pick a guinea pig that is relatively calm about being approached and OK with being handled.
+Many tend to be skittish at first, which is understandable in a pet store, breeder, or animal shelter situation.
+Ideally, try to pick a guinea pig that is relatively calm when it's approached and who is relatively okay with being handled.

 Look at the guinea pig's surroundings.
 The cage should be clean, with good access to fresh food and water, and not overcrowded.
 Guinea pigs kept under good conditions will be less stressed and have less exposure to disease.